InsideTheSim/ethmerge.com-content/faqs/if-i-own-eth-do-i-need-to-do-anything.md

     link: https://twitter.com/InsideTheSim
 ---

 No!
-All ETH on the Eth 1.0 proof-of-work (PoW) chain will automatically become ETH on the Eth 2.0 proof-of-stake (PoS) chain once "The Merge" occurs.
+All ETH on the Ethereum network under the current proof-of-work (PoW) consensus engine will be unaffected by the switch to the proof-of-stake (PoS) consensus engine once "The Merge" occurs.
 Users will experience no change in their day-to-day experience using Ethereum — all changes related to "The Merge" are "under the hood" and related to the consensus mechanism that secures the network.